shionhonda/hippocampus-garden/content/blog/stats_unbiased_variance/index.md

 S^2 = \frac{1}{n}\sum_{i=1}^n (X_i-\bar{X})^2.
 $$

-In fact, as well as unbiased variance, this estimator converges to the population variance as the sample size approches infinity.
+In fact, as well as unbiased variance, this estimator converges to the population variance as the sample size approaches infinity.
 However, the "biased variance" estimates the variance slightly smaller.

 Let's see how these esitmators are different.
 Suppose you are drawing samples, one by one up to 100, from a **continuous uniform distribution** $\mathcal{U}(0,1)$.
 The population mean is $0.5$ and the population variance is